 How You Can Help Now

 To pass this amendment, we need Americans across the country to get involved in the grassroots action taking place in their communities.
 Past amendments have been successful because broad coalitions of Americans have come together to demand change.
 Studies show that it takes just 3.5% of a population supporting a systemic change to make it happen.
 Here are four things you can do today to make progress on this issue.

 - Contact your elected officials.
 Let your local, state and federal representatives know this is an issue that’s important to you.
 Next, ask candidates for elected office in your area to sign our American Promise Candidate Pledge.
 By signing the pledge, candidates commit to use their office, if elected, to advance the amendment to get big money out of politics.
 13 2020 presidential candidates signed the pledge, including Republican Bill Weld and Democrats Kamala Harris, Amy Klobuchar, Bernie Sanders, and Elizabeth Warren.

 - Get involved locally.
 Find out what’s happening in your state.
 American Promise Associations across the nation are making huge strides in passing local and state resolutions and building the awareness in their communities that will lead to success.

 - If you’re a businessperson, learn more about the American Promise National Business Network, and how business leaders across America are standing up against pay-to-play politics.

 - If you’re a young American, sign the Cause of Our Time Statement of Principle, committing to fight big money in politics, and share it with your friends and family.
 Big money political spending exacerbates issues that especially affect young Americans, like rising college costs and the climate crisis.

-Citizen leaders across America are stepping up to reverse the damage done in the decade since the Citizens United ruling and advocating for an amendment to establish a system of equal political representation for all, not just the wealthy few.
+Citizen leaders across America are stepping up to reverse the damage done in the time since the Citizens United ruling and advocating for an amendment to establish a system of equal political representation for all, not just the wealthy few.
 Join us today.